Scille/parsec-cloud/docs/rfcs/old/0006-make-backend-responsible-for-timestamp.md

 Obviously this would necessitate to turn TIMESTAMP_MAX_DT into a hard constant that cannot be changed.

-I guess introducting a Timestamp class to represent and take into account jitter would help things:
+I guess introducing a Timestamp class to represent and take into account jitter would help things:

 ```python